Beef bone broth (packaged)

 Diet Ratings

-Packaged bone broth typically contains 800-1200mg sodium per cup, exceeding DASH daily limits quickly.
-Collagen and minerals are beneficial, but sodium is problematic.
+Packaged beef bone broth is typically high in sodium (800-1200mg per cup), exceeding DASH daily limits in a single serving.
+While it provides collagen and minerals, the sodium content is problematic.
 Low-sodium versions exist but are less common.
-Homemade unsalted preferred.
+Homemade broth with controlled salt is preferable.

 Controversy Index